rohdimp24/EVA8/session2_5/README.md

 ```

 ## Must answered questions (from the assignment)
 All the questions have been answered in quite details in the jupyter notebook at the appropriate places.
-Here we will give a short 1 liner.
+Here I will give a short 1 liner.

 1. **must mention the data representation**